Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

 We can use \cref{thm:decoration-octahedral} to compute the boundary eigenvalues of this representation.
 We have \(\delta(\mer) = m\) and

 which matches the \(A\)-polynomial \(m^{6} \ell + 1\) of the trefoil knot. \end{example}

-As before, the choice of \(b_1, b_2, b_3\) does not affect the conjugacy class of the \(\slg\)-structure, which is uniquely determined by \(m\).
+As before, the choice of \(b_1, b_2, b_3\) does not affect the conjugacy class of the representation, which is uniquely determined by \(m\).
 In this case, we can check this against the character variety of the trefoil knot.
-Non-pinched solutions correspond to \(\slg\)-structures with nonabelian image, and the \(\slg\)-character variety of the trefoil has a single nonabelian component \cite[Theorem 3.1]{Munoz2009} cut out by the equation
+Non-pinched solutions correspond to representations with nonabelian image, and the \(\slg\)-character variety of the trefoil has a single nonabelian component \cite[Theorem 3.1]{Munoz2009} cut out by the equation

-This shows explicitly that \eqref{eq:trefoil-soln} yields at least one \(\slg\)-structure in every nonabelian conjugacy class.
+This shows explicitly that \eqref{eq:trefoil-soln} yields at least one representation every nonabelian conjugacy class.
 We can do a similar computation for general \((2,2n+1)\)-torus knots: